CanonicalLtd/maas-docs/en/nodes-comp-hw.md

 physical resources.
 Provided you never run all 4 simultaneously, you'd have all the benefits of MAAS-managed VMs without over-taxing your host.

-### Compose Pod machine
+### Compose pod machine

-While on a Pod's details view, begin the machine composition process by selecting 'Compose' from the 'Take action' dropdown menu:
+While on a pod's details view, begin the machine composition process by selecting 'Compose' from the 'Take action' dropdown menu:

 ![pod compose machine][img__pod-compose-machine]

 Fill in the fields (many are optional) and hit 'Compose machine' to finish.
-You will be brought back to the Pod's details view.
+You will be brought back to the pod's details view.
 In a few moments the new machine will be auto-commissioned.

 The main 'Machines' page should reflect this as well.

-As expected, the new machine's resources will be deducted from the Pod's
+As expected, the new machine's resources will be deducted from the pod's
 resources:

 ![pod compose machine commissioning][img__pod-compose-machine-commissioning]

-### Decompose a Pod machine
+### Decompose a pod machine

-Decomposing a Pod machine means to send the machine's resources back to the Pod for reuse.
+Decomposing a pod machine means to send the machine's resources back to the pod for reuse.
 Doing so within MAAS will also cause the corresponding MAAS node to be Deleted.

-While on a Pod's details view, select the machine to decompose and choose the 'Delete' button from the dropdown menu:
+While on a pod's details view, select the machine to decompose and choose the 'Delete' button from the dropdown menu:

 ![pod decompose machine][img__pod-decompose-machine]